Aditya060806/Verba/README.md

-# Verba Arena
+# Verba

 ## Overview
-**Verba Arena** is the ultimate real-time, AI-powered debate battleground.
+**Verba** is the ultimate real-time, AI-powered debate battleground.
 Step into a fully simulated, cinematic debate tournament—anytime, anywhere.
 Whether you’re a novice, a champion, or a coach, Verba Arena brings:
 - **Live AI opponents and judges** (no mock data, ever)
 - **Multiple debate formats** (Asian Parliamentary, British Parliamentary, World Schools)
 - **Cinematic, immersive UI/UX** with neon gradients, motion, and heatmaps
 - **Real-time analytics, gamification, and deep feedback**
 - **Direct integration of official debate manuals and rubrics**

-Verba Arena is designed for debaters, coaches, and tournament organizers who demand the full experience of a world-class debate—on demand, on any device.
+Verba is designed for debaters, coaches, and tournament organizers who demand the full experience of a world-class debate—on demand, on any device.
 Every round is powered by advanced AI, real tournament logic, and a focus on skill-building and competitive thrill.

 ---